Sending Email Person-to-Person

-- By providing email in both HTML and rich text formats, properly constructed email headers, and adherence to specifications for sending email (SMTP) are fundamental to sending good mail.
+- By providing email in both HTML and rich text formats, properly constructed email headers, and adherence to specifications for sending an email (SMTP) are fundamental to send good mail.

-- Avoid the use of iframes in email.
+- Avoid the use of iframes in any email messages.

-- Keep the layout of the message as simple as possible.
-Avoid complex formatting.
+- Ensure email designers keep the layout of the message as simple as possible.
+Avoid complex formatting with email templates.

 - Do not use links that contain IP addresses.
 Detecting an IP address in the content of an email is a big red flag for spam filters.

-- Use a personalized greeting to address you email.
-Generic salutations make your content more likely to appear as unsolicited mail to spam filters.
+- Use a personalized greeting to address your email.
+Generic salutations in the email subject line make your content more likely to appear as unsolicited mail to spam filters.

 - If you link to other websites in your message content, ensure that they are reputable sites.

 - Be careful about using URL shorteners in your message content.
-Shortened links are often used by spammers to mask the destination of the link; spam filters often flag messages with shortened links as spam.
+Shortened links are often used by spammers to mask the destination of the link; spam filters often flag messages with shortened links as spam, even through social media sites.
 If you wish to shorten links, consider setting up your own custom URL shortener.

 - Avoid using symbols for letters in words; spellings like “Unusu@l”, “dollar$”, and “g00gle” in your emails.
 These are often classified as spam by spam filters.